skycoin/skywire/cmd/skywire-cli/README.md

 Copy the `skywire.json` config file from the previous example to `skywire-visor.json`; then paste the public key from the above command output into the following command

 ```
-$ cd /opt/skywire
-$ skywire-cli visor gen-config --hypervisor-pks <hypervisor-public-key> -pro skywire-visor.json
+$ skywire-cli visor gen-config --hypervisor-pks <hypervisor-public-key> -p
 ```

 The configuration is written (or rewritten)

-The configuration files may be specified in corresponding systemd service files or init / startup scripts to start either a visor or hypervisor instance
+The configuration files should be specified in corresponding systemd service files or init / startup scripts to start either a visor or hypervisor instance

 starting the hypervisor intance
 ```